Jared-Godar/pmi-acp/01_agile_principles_and_methodologies.md

 ## Agile Documentation

 - Working software over comprehensive documentation
-- Documnetation light - just enough to move forward and make progress
+- Documentation light - just enough to move forward and make progress
 - Simple and visual forms
 - Backlog
-- Burnup.burndown charts
+- Burnup. burndown charts
 - Sprint story backlog
 - Visual more effective
-- Documentation for every process in every project - meny think, but can hinder rather than help
+- Documentation for every process in every project - many think, but can hinder rather than help
 - Manage risk by delivering highest value items first
 - Team sharing in collaborative environment
-- Thorough details of requirements early are wasteful because they are almost guarenteed to change.
+- Thorough details of requirements early are wasteful because they are almost guaranteed to change.

 - Project overview